 We will involve and empower all our staff to identify and manage risk.
-Management of risk activity will be regularly supported through discussion and appropriate action by Chief Executive's Board.
+Management of risk activity will be regularly supported through discussion and appropriate action by the Senior Leadership Team.
 This will include a detailed review and confirmation of the significant risks and opportunities, evaluating their mitigation strategies and establishing further supporting actions to manage them to an acceptable level.